-Notification obligation: Carriers and nominated carriage service providers are required to notify government of planned changes to their networks and services that could compromise their ability to comply with the security obligation."4
+Notification obligation: Carriers and nominated carriage service providers are required to notify government of planned changes to their networks and services that could compromise their ability to comply with the security obligation."2

 Given that C/CSPs have an obligation to keep networks secure, maintain 'competent supervision' and 'effective control' and to notify Government (and receive approval) of any potential changes that may compromise this ability, it appears that another obligation to maintain risk management programs is duplicative of the efforts that C/CSPs already must have in place in order to be able to comply with the TSSR/section 313 requirements.
-In other words, if critical infrastructure assets are already secured to a C/CSP's best ability, why is another similar layer of risk management required?
-If Government considers the existing TSSR regime to be deficient, we submit the best way to achieve improved security outcomes for the telecommunications sector would be to amend the TSSR to address these (actual or perceived) deficiencies.
-Applying additional overlapping obligations via the SoCl will increase compliance costs without necessarily improving security outcomes.
+In other words, if critical infrastructure assets are already secured to a C/CSP's best ability, why is another - or indeed similar/identical - layer of risk management required?